 What is Practical Life?
 Why is my child spending so much time cleaning and polishing?

-The Practical Life area of the Montessori classroom offers the child many and varied ways to explore movement in the context of real life activities.
+The Practical Life area of the Montessori classroom offers the child many ways to explore movement in the context of real-life activities.
 This unique aspect of our curriculum, which begins with the Toddlers, focuses on hands-on, repetitive activities such as washing and polishing, through which the child gains confidence and concentration while learning to manage her own needs and contribute to her community.
 This area is where we introduce the “work cycle” which leads to focused and self-directed activity, the ability to complete a task, and the inner satisfaction gained from a job well done.
 The practical life exercises easily draw children into this level of concentration through precise movements and specific purposes which capture and hold their interest.
 Likewise, many practical life lessons teach coordination of movement and prepare the child’s eye and hand for the left to right sequence necessary for later reading and writing.
 A child who has been able to develop this level of confidence and concentration will be able to move deeper into intellectual work as they move through the Montessori curriculum.

 Children progress successfully through the Montessori curriculum, at every level, when lessons are presented at the right time.
 We want a new lesson to be challenging, but not frustrating for the child.
 Certain skills need to be in place for the child to be successful.
-It is the teacher’s responsibility, with a trained eye on the child’s interest and readiness, to determine when the time is right for a new lesson.
+It is the Guide’s responsibility, with a trained eye on the child’s interest and readiness, to determine when the time is right for a new lesson.
 Maria Montessori called this “following the child.”
 Within the Montessori curriculum, there is a progression which assumes the child’s relative mastery of one skill or concept through repetition, before moving on to the next.

-Is my child required to take a Nap at school?
+Is my child required to take a nap at school?
 How do you decide who gets to stay up?

 According to State of Oregon Child Care Division guidelines, all children younger than age 5 who are enrolled in the 9am–3pm program will participate in the school nap period.
 A nap is not provided for children in the 9am–1pm classes.
-Primary children ages 5 and older attend the extended day (afternoon) in their classroom.
+Primary children ages 5 and older attend the Extended Day (afternoon) in their classroom.
 Each nap room is staffed by at least two adults.
 For children who no longer sleep, a period of “rest” may be followed by quiet activities during the nap time.

 Are there "Arts & Crafts" activities in the Montessori classroom?

-Does West Hills offer any special classes or after school Enrichment Opportunities?
+Does West Hills offer any special classes or after school enrichment opportunities?

-The Montessori curriculum includes a rich and engaging study of people and cultures by exploring geographic regions, history, music, artifacts, food, rituals and celebrations.
+The Montessori curriculum includes a rich and engaging study of people and cultures by exploring geographic regions, history, music, artifacts, food, rituals, and celebrations.
 In addition, our curriculum includes the follow special enrichment offerings that may include: